Unveiling New Phases of the Standard Model Higgs Potential: Introduction

-\textit{ Introduction.---}The Standard Model (SM) currently stands as the most successful theory in describing high-energy particle physics.
+The Standard Model (SM) currently stands as the most successful theory in describing high-energy particle physics.
 Therefore, it might be considered the ultimate fundamental theory of nature describing all physical phenomena at arbitrary energy scales.
-For this purpose, the energy profile of the SM parameters needs to be resolved at all scales by accounting for the quantum corrections of the full theory.
+For this purpose, the dependence of the SM parameters on the energy scale needs to be resolved by accounting for the quantum corrections of the full theory.
 With the discovery of the Higgs boson~\cite{Aad:2012tfa,CMS:2012qbp}, all free parameters of the SM were measured allowing for the high-energy behaviour of the couplings to be reconstructed to good accuracy.

 However, there exist shreds of evidence of various natures towards the incompleteness of the SM.
 From the phenomenological side, dark matter and the excess of matter over anti-matter in the universe do not find an explanation within the SM.
 From renormalization-group (RG) studies of the SM, the quartic Higgs coupling is known to become negative at large energy scales \cite{Lindner:1985uk,Buttazzo:2013uya,Degrassi:2012ry,EliasMiro:2011aa,Devoto:2022qen}, leading to the possibility of the current electroweak (EW) vacuum tunnelling to a different global minimum.
 Additionally, the SM only includes three of the four fundamental forces known to exist.
 Quantum gravity effects are not englobed and expected to be relevant at the Planck scale $k_{\rm Planck}=10^{19}\,{\rm GeV}$.
 Last, the hypercharge coupling increases with energy and finally diverges at the Landau pole scale.
 This signals that the SM in its minimal formulation cannot furnish a fundamental theory valid at arbitrary energies.